SSWConsulting/SSW.Rules.Content/rules/wrap-the-same-logic-in-a-method-instead-of-writing-it-again-and-again/rule.md

 ---
 type: rule
 archivedreason:
-title: Do you wrap the same logic in a method instead of writing it again and again whenever it's used?
+title: DRY - Do you wrap the same logic in a method instead of writing it repeatedly whenever it's used?
 guid: 68299342-ec35-4f73-a340-4fdf7eb2144d
 uri: wrap-the-same-logic-in-a-method-instead-of-writing-it-again-and-again
 created: 2018-04-26T23:35:54.0000000Z